 Previous: Setting Generalized Variables, Up: Generalized Variables [Contents][Index]

-formsThis section describes how to define new forms that setf
+setf formsThis section describes how to define new forms that setf can

 operate on.